Online Learning: A Modern Introduction Using Convex Optimization: Online Learning with Convex Differentiable Losses

 \end{proof}

-We can immediately observe few things. \begin{itemize} \item If we want to use time-varying learning rates you need a bounded domain $V$.
+We can immediately observe a few things. \begin{itemize} \item The terms $\|\bg_t\|^2_2$ are due to the fact that we output $\bx_t$ before knowing the loss $\ell_t$.
+Indeed, these terms become non-positive if we were allowed to observe $\ell_t$ before producing $\bx_t$, see Section~\ref{sec:prescient_omd}. \item In the case of constant $\eta$, the bound holds even when $D=\infty$.
+Moreover, the first term in the regret depends on our \emph{initial condition}, that is, how far $\bx_1$ is from the competitor $\bu$. \item The last term in both bounds is non-positive, so it is usually discarded.
+Yet, some advanced proofs require it, so it is good to be aware of it. \item If we want to use time-varying learning rates, we need to control the terms $\|\bx_{t}-\bu\|^2_2$.
+To do it, we assume a bounded domain $\mathcal{V}$.
 However, this assumption is false in most of the machine learning applications.
-However, in the stochastic setting you can still use a time-varying learning rate in SGD with an unbounded domain if you use a non-uniform averaging.
-We will see this in Chapter~\ref{ch:o2b}. \item Another important observation is that the regret bound helps us choosing the learning rates $\eta_t$.
+We will also see in Section~\ref{sec:unbounded_ogd_fail} that this is not an artifact of the proof, that is, \ac{OGD} can fail in unbounded domains with time-varying learning rates.
+That said, in the stochastic setting, you can still use a time-varying learning rate in SGD with an unbounded domain, as we will see in Chapter~\ref{ch:o2b}. \item Another important observation is that the regret bound helps us choose the learning rates $\eta_t$.
 Indeed, it is the only guideline we have.
-Any other choice that is not justified by a regret analysis it is not justified at all. \end{itemize}
+Any other choice that is not justified by a regret analysis is not justified at all. \end{itemize}

-As we said, the presence of parameters like the learning rates make no sense in online learning.
-So, we have to decide a strategy to set them.
+As we said, the presence of untuned parameters like the learning rates makes no sense in online learning.
+So, we have to decide on a strategy to set them.
 A simple choice is to find the constant learning rate that minimizes the bounds for a fixed number of iterations.
 We have to consider the expression

 and minimize with respect to $\eta$.
 It is easy to see that the optimal $\eta$ is $\frac{\|\bu-\bx_1\|_2}{\sqrt{\sum_{t=1}^T \|\bg_t\|_2^2}}$, that would give the regret bound